 The New Zealand financial services sector in which we operate is very concentrated and highly competitive.
 Our principal competitors are the three other major banks, ASB Bank Limited, Bank of New Zealand and Westpac Banking Corporation/Westpac New Zealand Limited.
 Each of these is a subsidiary or branch of a major Australian bank.
-Together with ANZ New Zealand, these banks participate across all customer segments from individuals to large corporates.
+These banks participate across all customer segments from individuals to large corporates.

 Competition also exists in specific business segments from other banks.
-The New Zealand Government-owned Kiwibank Limited is active in retail segments and Rabobank New Zealand Limited is active in retail deposits and agricultural lending markets.
+Kiwibank Limited is active in retail segments and Rabobank New Zealand Limited is active in retail deposits and agricultural lending markets.
 International banks such as Citigroup, HSBC and Deutsche Bank participate in a limited manner in the institutional market.
-Since late 2013, Industrial and Commercial Bank of China, China Construction Bank and Bank of China have obtained banking licenses to establish New Zealand subsidiaries.
+Since late 2013, we have also seen Industrial and Commercial Bank of China, China Construction Bank and Bank of China obtain banking licenses to establish New Zealand subsidiaries.
 Their focus appears to be in wholesale banking, in particular, trade banking to and from China.
+In December 2017, China Construction Bank obtained a banking registration in New Zealand, followed by Bank of China in March 2018.